Uganda Directors

 Jane Francis Nakiboneka, (Board Member)

-Jane Francis (Jjajja) possess life time experience as a farmer.
+Jane Francis (Jjajja) possess life time experience as a farmer and a respected member of the community.
 For the past five years she has hosted all URF volunteers who come throughout the year from Europe, Australia, and North America and some African countries.

 —————————————————————————————